[responsivevoice_button voice=”UK English Male” buttontext=”Listen to Article”]

 Lower Cyanuric Acid Level, Video by Andrea Nannini of Hibiscus Pool & Spa.

 Okay, so maybe I released this information before it has been deemed a proven method of reducing Cyanuric Acid levels chemically.
 This was a conscious decision, not something that I just blurted out on the spur of the moment.
 It’s not a statement that I wish I could retract.
-I have been experimenting with Aluminum Sulfateas a means to Lower Cyanuric Acid Levels (C₃H₃N₃O₃).
+I have been experimenting with Aluminum Sulfateas a means to Lower Cyanuric Acid Level (C₃H₃N₃O₃).

 The Great CyA Debate in it’s Entirety Below ⬇

 As I stated at the CyA debate at the IPSPE in New Orleans, I have had some success.
 I wanted to share that information because I do think it is something to get excited about.
-Maybe not bouncing off the walls with joy excitement, but a least a little enthusiasm toward the results.
+Maybe not bouncing off the walls with joy excitement, but a little enthusiasm toward the results.

 Why announce it now?

 To fully comprehend the reason, you must first understand that all of the research I conduct intends to make the industry better.
 I’m not looking to capitalize on my findings.
 I’m not funded, nor am I paid.
 All of our field tests to date have been 100% out of pocket and with the volunteer assistance of industry peers.

 There are a lot of questions out there that we don’t have actual answers to.
 I mean, it’s 2019.
 Maybe there is something that was missed or not yet considered.
 Please take a look at the Black Algae research I conducted last year.
 I uncovered and had proven quite a bit of information that had been unknown up to that point.
 If we can come up with a low-cost means of lowering CyA without the need for RO or water replacement, this will certainly benefit the individuals that employ these methods.

 To View, our findings on Black Algae, visit us at Black Algae Myth BUSTED.

 What made you think Aluminum Sulfate could be a solution?